-Special part-time or full-time students shall be assigned a lower enrollment priority, except for students attending a middle college high school program if the student is seeking to enroll in a course that is required for the student's middle college high school program, to ensure they do not replace regularly admitted students.
-The priority registration dates are set for each registration cycle by an established District committee.
+Any student in an adult education program administered by

+a school district or noncredit program administered by a community college district; or

+students currently enrolled in an adult schools that is pursuing a high school diploma;

+or high school equivalency certificate

+and receives the recommendation of the administrator of the student’s adult school or noncredit program of attendance, is eligible to attend as a special adult school admit part-time student..

-The Vice President of Student Services or designee maintains records of enrollment for special part-time and full-time students for state apportionment purposes.
+The Vice President of Student Services or designee maintains records of enrollment for special adult school admit part-time and full-time students for state apportionment purposes.

-In order to claim apportionment for K-12 students, the following criteria are met:
+In order to claim apportionment for adult school special admit students, the following criteria are met:

 The class is open to the general public